-This pricing model works well for products where each user has their own unique experience of using the product since this model incentivizes users to “chat” by sharing a single login.
+This pricing model works well for products where each user has their own unique experience of using the product.
+This model incentivizes users to “chat” by sharing a single login.

 7. Per Active User Pricing

-Active User pricing differs from User Pricing insofar as the customer only pays for seats that are actually being used.
-If a company creates many seats, but only a few of them are ever active, they will only be charged for the active users.
+Active User pricing differs from User Pricing insofar as the customer only pays for seats that are being used.
+If a company creates many seats, but only a few are ever active, they will only be charged for the active users.

 When to use Active User Pricing

 Per Active User SaaS pricing is really to benefit the customer.
 It helps make enterprise customers more comfortable adding many seats.
 However, the challenge then becomes making sure those users are active.
 For companies that have invested heavily in their activation process, this model works well.

 Small to medium businesses with small sales and success teams would likely not benefit.
 Given that LTV increases the more seats are activated, a company would have to have its product growth strategy nailed.
 This would include focusing on helping users find value and motivating them to bring their colleagues into the platform.